JSON to Apex Converter

 }

-Using the generated class to deserialise the incoming JSON payload is simple once we have the structure in place.
-Below you'll find a fully fledged example of calling an API and then deserialising the JSON response.
-The deserialisation is just one line of code though.
+Using the generated class to deserialize the incoming JSON payload is simple once we have the structure in place.
+Below, you'll find a fully-fledged example of calling an API and then deserializing the JSON response.
+The deserialization is just one line of code.

 public class ApiService {